AnimaApp/docs/src/v3/prototype/embed-code.md

 order: 6
 ---

-**Embeding HTML code** snippets will enhance your website funcationality.
+**Embeding Code** snippets will enhance your website funcationality.

 ## Levels

-**Embed Code** can be added in 3 different levels:
+**Embedded Code** can be added in 3 different levels:

 **Layer**

- * Embeding an HTML code snippet in a layer  means the HTML will render inside that layer
+ * Embedding a code snippet in a layer means the code will render inside that layer. *Example: A Google map in your Contact page.*

 **Artboards**

- * Embeding an HTML code snippet on a webpage means the snippet will be embedded at the bottom of the **<body>** section
+ * Embedding a code snippet in a webpage means the snippet will be embedded in that specific page. *Example: Embed a chatbot only in your Support page. *

 **Website**

- * Embeding an HTML code snippet on the website means the snippet will be embedded at the bottom of **each** webpage **<body>** section
+ * Embedding a code snippet on the website means the snippet will be embedded in every webpage of the site. *Example:  Web tracking or analytic tools. *

 ![Embed Code Levels](http://f.cl.ly/items/3x3F0L2I260G3s450A3S/Embed%20Code%20Panel.png)